allenai/ir_datasets/README.md

  - `IR_DATASETS_DL_SKIP_SSL`: Set to `true` to disable checking SSL certificates when downloading files.
    Useful as a short-term solution when SSL certificates expire or are otherwise invalid.
 Note that this does not disable hash verification of the downloaded content.
+ - `IR_DATASETS_SKIP_DISK_FREE`: Set to `true` to disable checks for enough free space on disk before downloading content or otherwise creating large files.

 ## Citing